Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Introduction

-The modulus $27720=\text{lcm}(1,\dots,11)$ can be increased with further computation.
+The modulus $24{,}504{,}480=2 \text{lcm}(1,2,\dots,17)$ can be increased with further computation.
 For any positive integer $d$, we reduce the theorem above for all primes $p\not\equiv\pm 1\,\text{mod}\,d$ to an explicit matrix rank calculation.
-Performing this calculation for $d=5$, 7, 8, 9, and 11 proves the theorem above and resolves the``$Q$-classification conjecture" of McCullough and Wanderley \cite{wanderley} for a set of congruence classes of primes with density $1-\frac{2^5}{27720}\approx 0.999$.
+Performing this calculation for all prime powers $d$ up to $17$ proves the theorem above.
+This resolves the``$Q$-Classification Conjecture" of McCullough and Wanderley \cite{wanderley} for all primes that avoid the forbidden set of $2^7$ congruence classes modulo $5\cdot 7\cdot 9\cdot 11\cdot 13\cdot 16\cdot 17$.
+(Sage code to verify the conjecture for a prime power input $d$ can be found on the author's website: \href{https://dem6.people.clemson.edu/}{\url{dem6.people.clemson.edu}}.)

 Bourgain, Gamburd, and Sarnak have obtained an asymptotic version of Theorem~\ref{thm:main1}.
-In \cite{sarnak} they prove that the density of primes $p<x$ for which Theorem~\ref{thm:main1} fails when $\kappa=0$ is at most $x^\varepsilon$ for any $\varepsilon>0$ and sufficiently large $x$.
-As noted in \cite{bourgain}, and \cite{sarnak}, and as detailed in a forthcoming paper \cite{BGS2}, their argument generalizes to arbitrary $\kappa$.
+In \cite{sarnak} they prove that for any $\varepsilon>0$, if $x$ is sufficiently large then the density of primes $p<x$ for which Theorem~\ref{thm:main1} fails when $\kappa=0$ is at most $x^\varepsilon$.
+As noted in \cite{bourgain} and \cite{sarnak}, and as detailed in a forthcoming paper \cite{BGS2}, their argument generalizes to arbitrary $\kappa$.
 Similar questions have also been addressed for variants and generalizations of the Markoff surface in \cite{baragar2,baragar3} and \cite{fuchs}.

 Setting $\kappa=0$ yields the classical Markoff equation $x^2+y^2+z^2=xyz$ (sometimes with $3xyz$ in place of $xyz$).
-In this case, Theorem \ref{thm:main1} was first conjectured for all primes by Baragar in 1991 \cite{baragar}.
-It was proved for all but finitely many primes (specifically $p > 10^{393}$ \cite{eddy}) by a theorem of Chen \cite{chen}, building on the work of Bourgain, Gamburd, and Sarnak \cite{BGS,bourgain,sarnak}.
-An alternative proof of Chen's theorem has been provided by the author in \cite{martin}, and it has been generalized to other Markoff-type equations by de Courcy-Ireland, Litman, and Mizuno in \cite{mizuno}.
+In this case, the transitivity asserted by Theorem \ref{thm:main1} was first conjectured to hold for all primes by Baragar in 1991 \cite{baragar}.
+Baragar's conjecture was resolved for all but finitely many primes (specifically $p > 10^{393}$ \cite{eddy}) by a theorem of Chen \cite{chen}, building on the work of Bourgain, Gamburd, and Sarnak \cite{BGS,bourgain,sarnak}.
+An alternative proof of Chen's theorem has been provided by the author in \cite{martin}, and it has been generalized to other Markoff-type equations by de~Courcy-Ireland, Litman, and Mizuno in \cite{mizuno}.

-Investigation into the classical Markoff equation was historically motivated by Diophantine approximation.
-The solutions over $\bZ$ control the Markoff and Lagrange spectra \cite{markoff}.
-The mod$\,p$ orbits considered in Theorem \ref{thm:main1} and the analogous orbits for composite moduli are useful for sieving over Markoff numbers (meaning entries in solutions from $\bZ^3$), which motivated \cite{sarnak} (see \cite{Sarnaknotes} and \cite{gamburd}).